The Tractate Middoth (film)

+The Tractate Middoth is a short film which is part of the British supernatural anthology series A Ghost Story for Christmas.
+Produced by Susie Liggat, it is the first instalment to be written and directed by Mark Gatiss, who has helmed every subsequent episode as of 2023.
+It is based on the ghost story of the same name by M. R. James, first published in the collection More Ghost Stories of an Antiquary (1911), and first aired on BBC Two on 25 December 2013.

+It stars Sacha Dhawan as William Garrett, a student working part-time at a university library, who is pulled into a conflict between cousins Mary Simpson (Louise Jameson) and John Eldred (John Castle) involving their uncle's inheritance.
+John's search for an elusive Mishnaic tractate in the library proves to be a vital clue, though William quickly discovers there's more to it than meets the eye.

+Gatiss had been heavily influenced by the original 1971-1978 run of A Ghost Story for Christmas, the majority of episodes having been based on stories by James.
+Having hosted the BBC documentary series A History of Horror (2010), Gatiss had been approached to host a documentary about James, but turned it down until it was agreed he could make a new episode of A Ghost Story for Christmas to accompany it.
+The series had returned in 2005, though only sporadically, with this being the first instalment since "Whistle and I'll Come to You" (2010).
+Gatiss chose "The Tractate Middoth" due to it being one of his favourite James stories.

 Synopsis

 Mary Simpson (Louise Jameson) is called to the deathbed of her clergyman uncle, Dr Rant (David Ryall), at his imposing home, Bretfield Manor.
-She arrives just as her cousin, John Eldred, is leaving.
+She arrives just as her cousin, John Eldred (John Castle), is leaving.
 Rant tells Mary there is something she must know.

-Twenty years later William Garrett (Sacha Dhawan), a student working part-time at a university library, is sent by the library attendant ‘Sniffer’ Hodgson (Roy Barraclough) to search for a Mishnaic tractate for an impatient library patron named John Eldred (John Castle).
+Twenty years later William Garrett (Sacha Dhawan), a student working part-time at a university library, is sent by the library attendant 'Sniffer' Hodgson (Roy Barraclough) to search for a Mishnaic tractate for an impatient library patron named John Eldred.
 Eldred is strangely reluctant to fetch the book himself, and seems to recognise and is afraid of the swirling dust at the far end of the library.
-While searching for the book Garrett encounters a black-clad clergyman (Paul Warren) who also seems interested in the book.
+While searching for the book Garrett encounters a black-clad clergyman who also seems interested in the book.
 As the clergyman turns Garrett sees him - his head is enshrouded in cobwebs and he smells of mould and dust – which vision causes Garrett a severe shock and he faints.
 He is sent home to recover and is persuaded by his friend George Earle (Nick Burns) to recuperate at the seaside.